DonAvery/health-insurance-cross-sell-prediction/README.md

 ## Data and Intention

-The dataset was pulled from Kaggle here: https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction?select=train.csv
+The dataset was pulled from Kaggle here: https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction

 The target feature in this dataset is the `response` column.
-This column denotes if a customer purchased auto insurance or not.
+This column denotes if a customer is interested in purchasing auto insurance or not.
 We want predict which customers might respond to a marketing campaign in the future.

 Several models were used in this Jupyter Notebook: